-For an overview of the areas in which I work, which include workshop facilitator, writer-in-residence, community writer etc please see my Creative Practitioner page.
+For an overview of the areas in which I work, which include as a workshop facilitator, writer-in-residence, community writer, working in schools etc please see my Creative Practitioner page.
+You’ll find out more too on the Commissions and Residencies page.

 Here you will find a much more detailed look at just a few of the recent projects I’ve been involved with and some that are currently ongoing.
-There are many, many more, you’ll find a list at the bottom, these are chosen as an eclectic encapsulation of the varied projects I undertake.
-Do please get in touch if you feel we’d be a match to work together, if it’s anything to do with words, I’m your gal!
+There are many, many more, you’ll find a list at the bottom.
+The projects shown here are chosen as an eclectic snapshot of the varied work I undertake.
+Do please get in touch if you feel we’d be a match to work together.

 At the bottom of this page you will find information about my qualifications and professional memberships, as well as a list of all recent projects.